Neomuna/Software-Engineering-/README.md

 # Software-Engineering-
-Software Engineering respository for courseworks 1 - 4
+Software Engineering respository for sprints 1 - 4

 Welcome all!